Thiriss/Inventory-Gun/README.md

 - To integrate IoT technology for seamless data transfer and cloud-based processing.
 - To offer a cost-effective solution for small and medium-sized businesses seeking to optimize their inventory management processes.

+## Requirements
+Hardware: Impinj r420  RFID reader, patch antennas, RFID tags
+Software: Python,Laravel and MYSQL

+## Scope
+- The device contains RF-ID Reader and patch-type antennas with a web-based user interface for the owner to utilize the data.
+- This system is using zone-based location tracking rather than precise location of the object.

 ## System Working Flow
 ![Image](https://github.com/user-attachments/assets/8027eab3-f732-422c-aecd-11e6e770677a)

 ## List of Features
 - Real-Time Inventory Tracking: Automatic identification and tracking of items using RFID tags.
 - Search and Locate Items based on zone : Quickly locate items using RFID scans or search functionality.
-- Inventory Reporting: Generate reports on stock levels, item history, and usage trends.
+- Inventory Reporting: Generate reports on stock levels and usage trends.
 - Integration with User Interface: Web-based dashboard to monitor inventory in real-time.

 ## Learning Goals